Prez, PM pay tribute to tribal icon Birsa Munda on his birth anniversary | Politics

 In a tweet in Hindi, Kharge said Munda raised his voice against the British rule for the protection of water, jungle, land and tribal civilisation and culture.

-''Heartiest congratulations on Jharkhand foundation day to all sisters and brothers of resources-rich Jharkhand,'' he said.
+''Heartiest congratulations on Jharkhand foundation day to all the sisters and brothers of resources-rich Jharkhand,'' he said.

 Gandhi said Munda's struggle and passion to raise his voice for the rights of tribals will always be an inspiration.